 Rather than have the planner work up a detailed financial plan covering debt repayment, retirement, savings, investments and insurance, start slow and focus on ways to build your emergency cushion or retirement account, and perhaps explore life insurance options.
-This keeps the fee affordable, thus allowing you to take advantage of a planner’s financial advice.
+This keeps the fee affordable while taking advantage of a planner’s financial advice.

 3. Consider the Planner’s Experience

-You may prefer to work with a well-known financial planner in your local area.
+You might prefer to work with a well-known financial planner in your local area.
 This is understandable given this person’s reputation.
-They no doubt know personal finance topics in and out, and with regards to giving your finances a makeover, these professionals can deliver.
+He no doubt knows personal finance topics in and out, and with regards to giving your finances a makeover, this professional can deliver.

 A good, experienced financial planner won’t necessarily turn you down because of a modest bank account.
-However, if you’re working with limited funds, these planners may be outside your reach.
+However, if you’re working with limited funds, these planners might be outside your reach.

 Like any other profession, fees for services are based on education, experience and credibility.
 Doctors, lawyers and accountants typically charge less at the beginning of their careers, and gradually increase their rates as they gain more clients and experience.
 Financial planners are no different.
 The more experienced and well-known a financial planner, the more he will charge.

-Of course, working with a new or less experienced planner may leave a bad taste in your mouth.
+Of course, working with a new or less-experienced planner might leave a bad taste in your mouth.
 However, lack of experience doesn’t suggest that a planner is incompetent.
 A planner with two years’ experience can have just as much knowledge as someone with a career that spans 10 years.
 To make the right pick, there are ways to check the history of an affordable financial planner.

 Use the advisor-search feature on the Securities and Exchange Commission website, or a comparable service offered by your state.
 Here, you can check any complaints against the planner.
 Also, you can ask the financial planner for three to five references.
 These can include clients and professional colleagues.
-What has been their experience working with the financial planner?
 This can help you determine whether a planner with less experience is credible and capable of managing your personal finances.